satushparikh/satushparikh.github.io/_pages/about.md

   - /about.html
 ---

-I am Aayush Rajesh, an incoming Ph.D. student in the [Department of Electrical Engineering, Stanford University](https://ee.stanford.edu/).
-Prior to this, I completed my Bachelor of Technology (with Honours) in Electrical Engineering with a minor in Computer Science Engineering from the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).
+I am Aayush Rajesh, a first-year Ph.D. student in the [Department of Electrical Engineering, Stanford University](https://ee.stanford.edu/).
+Prior to this, I completed my Bachelor of Technology (with Honours) in Electrical Engineering with a minor in Computer Science Engineering from the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/) in 2024.

 My research interests are in areas along the intersection of electrical engineering and computer science.
 More specifically, I am fascinated by the fields of Information and Coding Theory, Probability Theory, as well as their applications.